RoboticsLabURJC/RoboticsLabURJC.github.io/_pages/projects/gaia.md

 <b> * LIDAR Signal Densification Algorithms:</b> Research focuses on algorithms and software techniques for densifying the LIDAR sensor signal, commonly used in outdoor robots.

-<b> * Navigation Algorithms for Outdoor Robots:</b> This involves developing and evaluating point-to-point autonomous navigation algorithms for robots in unstructured environments, such as forests.
+<b> * Outdoor Navigation Algorithms:</b> This involves developing and evaluating point-to-point autonomous navigation algorithms for robots in unstructured environments, such as forests.

 <b> * Deep Learning for Object and Surface Detection:</b> Evolution of techniques for detecting objects and surfaces in unstructured environments using Deep Learning and sensors like LIDAR and visual cameras, aimed at autonomous robot navigation.